neopixl/NPSegmentedControl/README.md

 ## Installation

-Grab the files in `Classes/NPSelectorView` and put it in your project.
+Grab the files in `Classes/NPSegmentedControl` and put it in your project.

 ## Usage

-Instanciate a new NPSelectorView or get it from a Storyboard Configure the parameters:
+Instanciate a new NPSegmentedControl or get it from a Storyboard Configure the parameters:
 ```swift
 selector.backgroundColor = UIColor(red: 247/255, green: 247/255, blue: 247/255, alpha: 1)